ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-1-1.md

-Introduction: Explanation of the Concept of Time as a Finite Resource and its Impact on Personal and Professional Success
+Explanation of the Concept of Time as a Finite Resource and its Impact on Personal and Professional Success
 =========================================================================================================================

 Time is a finite resource, meaning that there are only a limited number of hours in a day, days in a week, and years in a lifetime.
 How we choose to use this resource can have a significant impact on our personal and professional success.